Badri Patarkatsishvili: Involvement in politics in Georgia

-On December 28, 2007, Patarkatsishvili announced that he would withdraw his bid for presidency, but would nominally remain a candidate until January 4, 2008.Patarkatsishvili Nominally Remains in Race.
-Civil Georgia.
-2007-12-28.
+On December 28, 2007, Patarkatsishvili announced that he would withdraw his bid for presidency, but would nominally remain a candidate until January 4, 2008.
 On January 3, 2008, he reversed himself, however, and decided to run in presidential elections.
 In response, his top campaign official Giorgi Zhvania (brother of late Prime Minister Zurab Zhvania) resigned, declaring that Patarkatsishvili did not have the unquestionable reputation one would expect of a country's president.
 Patarkatsishvili earned 7% vote and came in third place.

 Interest in sports

 Patarkatsishvili was chairman of the Dinamo Tbilisi football club.

-He also served as president of the Georgian National Olympic Committee (GNOC), until being impeached on October 9, 2007, after falling out with the government.
+He also was president of the Georgian National Olympic Committee (GNOC), until being impeached in October 2007, after falling out with the government.

 In September 2006, Patarkatsishvili announced that he was considering a bid for the London football club West Ham.
 However, the deal never came to fruition.